lopeselio/Blockchain-DAPP/README.md

 # Blockchain-DAPP
-Production ready apps using Etherum and Solidity and Smart Contracts
+Building production ready apps using Etherum and Solidity and Smart Contracts.